sseefried/lambdalog/posts/2011-06-27-generic-dot-products.markdown

 lists!

-With shape-encode trees this is not a problem.
+With shape-encoded trees this is not a problem.
 Function <code>pure</code>
 produces a tree of the appropriate shape.
 Also, note how the head of the second instance mirrors the definition of the <code>Branch</code> constructor (:: Tree m a -> Tree n a -> Tree (m,n) a)